~ an essay on the anime film Perfect Blue (1997). Perfect Blue – or – We Made A Wretched World Where Beautiful Women Want To Kill Us.

 Producers are thus wholly incentivized by what they can consistently offer up to those hungry, buying masses to opiate their interior absences in the form of entertainment without end, which serves the purpose of distracting the population from that inner void that cannot be filled with anything except for genuine love from other human beings, which may be nowhere in sight, nowhere within our continuously individualized, atomized future being summoned in the middle of all this pressure…

-This pressure, which is the prime mover of it all — the alpha and the omega — is sourced from the faceless, inhuman presence of capital’s yearning for infinite growth and the need to make a market out of people to try and satiate it.
-From out of society’s inherent, atavistic, merciless desire to grow our “superstars” into money-making brands, we create monsters.
+This pressure, which is the prime mover of it all — the alpha and the omega — is sourced from the faceless, inhuman presence of capital’s yearning for infinite growth.
+It needs to make a market out of people to try and satiate it.
+From out of society’s mercilessly greedy desire to grow our “superstars” into money-making brands, we create monsters.
 In the culture and backstage, predators prowl.
 Capital markets and bottom lines, in this way, as the core force behind the industry of young men and women like Mima, the idol, turns everything into a means to it—the only real end.
 Money, growth, profit.

 The normalization of every desire within society being capable of fast satisfaction by the market creates a cycle.
 The limitless desires of the consumer-based economy for leisure and for escape requires a profit-motivated machine to be built to perpetuate it, for its hunger for more is infinite.